Seatis/my-teaching-materials/workshop/hardware/AC-peripheral/README.md

 with it: if the counter overflows between two input signal edge, then the difference of the register values won't give us the correct result, we have to count the overflows.

-Take a look the following diagram as an example.
+Take a look at the following diagram as an example.
 With green you can see the signal on the ICP1 pin, it's period is marked with "T".
-With blue you can see the TC1 counter register's value as the time passes by, the vertical lines are representing the register overflows.
+With blue you can see the TC1 counter register's value as the time passes by.

 <img src="img/input_capture.png" width="50%"></img>

 Let's say that the counter input clock frequency, Tclk is 1us.
-The T period can be calculated if the Tclk and the counter steps between two neighboring rising edges are multiplied.
+The T period can be calculated by multiplying the Tclk and the counter steps (between two neighboring rising edges).

 How many counter steps are between the first two rising edges?
-At the first rising edge the counter value is 48544, then the counter overflows twice, then the at the next rising edge the counter value is 14563.
+At the first rising edge the counter value is 48544, then the counter overflows twice, then at the next rising edge the counter value is 14563.
 This can be written like:

 steps = (65535 - 48544) + 65535 + 14563 = 2 * 65535 + 14563 - 48544